 Your license will be revoked for a period of 180 days.
 A second offense will result in a loss of license for one year.
 A third offense will result in a loss of license of 6 years.
 There are also various fines as well as the possibility of prison time and an ignition interlock device requirement for certain offenses.

-Since 1992, J. Dean Keegan, Eric D. Tindal & Andrea Mason Attorneys At Law have been working hard to protect the rights of individuals with OWI/DUI offenses.
+Since 1992, J. Dean Keegan, Eric D. Tindal & Andrea Jaeger Attorneys At Law have been working hard to protect the rights of individuals with OWI/DUI offenses.
 Our firm will thoroughly examine details of your case such as police reports and possible videos looking for the best way to defend your case.
 If your rights were violated or if proper procedures were not followed, you may have a strong defense to prevent a conviction.

 An OWI conviction can lead to serious ramifications that may affect your life for years.
 It's important to have a strong defense, and seeking representation from law professionals familiar with the laws may be the key to a dismissal or reduction of charges.